Offshore wind turbines get reusable covers

 A monopile cover is a necessary stopgap in the stage between the foundations and the tower of a wind turbine being installed.

-It provides protection against seawater, rain, and bird droppings.
+It offers protection against seawater, rain, and bird droppings.
 In the past, these covers were typically discarded after a single use.
 Vattenfall challenged its suppliers to come up with a sustainable cover for the Dutch offshore wind farm Hollandse Kust Zuid.

 More about circularity